EJP-ORION/OH-Surveillance-Codex/docs/4-the-data-principle.rst

    velocity and variety - is only useful to support surveillance if it can be used to produce information to support decision-making.
-The FAIR data principles (findable, accessible, interoperable and reusable) [11]_ aim at “assisting humans and machines in their discovery of, access to, integration and analysis of, task-appropriate scientific data and their associated algorithms and workflows”. *Findability* requires that at the entire dataset or data source have sufficiently rich metadata and a unique and persistent identifier. *Reusability* is ensured by clear usage licenses and accurate information on provenance.
+The FAIR data principles (findable, accessible, interoperable and reusable) [13]_ aim at “assisting humans and machines in their discovery of, access to, integration and analysis of, task-appropriate scientific data and their associated algorithms and workflows”. *Findability* requires that the entire dataset or data source have sufficiently rich metadata and a unique and persistent identifier. *Reusability* is ensured by clear usage licenses and accurate information on provenance.
 These issues are related to the